apnadkarni/blt/man/graph.rst

     Specifies the font of the graph title.
 The default is "{San Serif} 9".

   **-foreground** *colorName*
-    Specifies the color of the graph's title. *ColorName* is be a color name.
+    Specifies the color of the graph title. *ColorName* is be a color name.
     The default is "black".

   **-halo** *numPixels*